nextcloud/news/js/README.md

-# News
+# News CoffeeScript/JavaScript development

-You'll need node.js version > 0.8
+You will need node.js version >= 0.8

 ## Compile coffeescript
 To compile the coffeescript run: